-- 15. (1) A person commits an offence if each of the following three conditions is satisfied. - (2) The first condition is that he - that another person has committed an offence under any of sections 8 to 11.
+- 15. (1) A person commits an offence if each of the following conditions is satisfied. - (2) The first condition is that he - (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, that another person is engaged in terrorist financing.

-- (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, came to him in the course of business in a financial services business.
+- (3) The second condition is that the information or other matter - (a) on which his knowledge or suspicion is based, or - (b) which gives reasonable grounds for such knowledge or suspicion, came to him in the course of the business of a financial services business.